 Devices You Need To Power An Electric Heater Using A Car Battery

-Once you pick up the right electric heater for your tent, the next step would be to prepare the devices that you need to power your heater.
-There are several devices that you will need, and we have all of them in a list below, including a brief description of what they do and why you need one.
+Once you pick up the right electric heater for your tent, the next step is to prepare the devices you need to power your heater.
+You will need several devices, and we have all of them in a list below, including a brief description of what they do and why you need one.

 Do I need a transformer to power a heater with a car battery?